navidrome/website/content/en/docs/usage/admin/cli.md

 | `dc` | Disc       |     ✓     |           |             |          |

 Media files are not re-enqueued in bulk because they resolve from embedded tags only, at scan time or on first view.
-A scan does queue them, though, so `cancel` still applies.
+They are still queued, though, so `cancel` applies.
 Disc artwork keeps no stored state at all — it is resolved on every request and cached by content — so there is nothing for `refresh` to clear.
+Playlists and radios are accepted by `explain`, which reports their stored state and queue row, but they do not walk a priority chain.

 #### `artwork status`